 Let’s face it: we take much of the music heard in movies for granted.
 With rare exceptions, it’s composed and put in place to complement the story and dialogue, not to overwhelm it.

 Personally, I’m in awe of composers because to my eyes and ears, they speak a foreign language of notes, sharps and staffs that I will never be able to fathom.
-My daughter plays piano and guitar and has, on occasion, written her own short pieces for piano, and in never ceases to amazes me.
-It’s a talent she didn’t get from me, that’s for sure.
+My son plays piano and guitar and has, on occasion, written his own short pieces for piano, and in never ceases to amazes me.
+It’s a talent he didn’t get from me, that’s for sure.

 All of this is my way of saying how much I look forward to engaging today’s guest, Bulgarian-born pianist and film composer Mario Grigorov, in conversation.
 He is the composer behind the music heard in the topical—and award-winning—film Precious, Based on the Novel Push by Sapphire.